About UNLOCK FAIR data platform#

 Platform components#

-At its heart, the FDP consists of three elements:
+At its heart, the FDP consists of four elements:

 • The FAIR Data Station (FAIR-DS): a metadata ingestion platform that helps to improve the quality of metadata.
 The station allows users to record metadata according to minimum information standards thereby ensuring FAIR scientific data management from the start.